 As you may have guessed from his colorful nickname, Vlad the Impaler (or Vlad Tepes, in Romanian) loved to punish people by impaling them.
 While other rulers at the time used this method to instill fear in the hearts of opponents, no one seemed to enjoy it more than him.

 By some accounts, he impaled 20,000 Turkish soldiers in 1462 and left them on display for the Ottoman army to see.
 The strategy reportedly worked, as horror took hold of the Ottomans, who retreated from their invasion.

 It's hard to know which stories are true and which are exaggerations, but during his lifetime and after his death, there were rumors that he enjoyed dipping bread in the blood collected from his victims.
-Though these accounts are not verified, they persisted throughout the centuries in connection to his name.
+Though these accounts are not verified, they have persisted throughout the centuries in connection to his name.
 He is estimated to have killed 80,000 people.

 Eventually, Vlad Tepes' violent life caught up with him, and he was killed in an ambush in 1476.
 Several reports state that he was beheaded and that his head was delivered to his mortal enemy, Mehmed II, who impaled it and left it on display over Constantinople.

-Visiting Dracula's Castle
+How to Visit Dracula's Castle

 Intrigued and ready to head to Bran Castle?
 You can do a day or weekend trip to it from Bucharest.

 If you love driving, renting a car is the fastest way to arrive from the Romanian capital, with a traveling time of around two hours and a half.
 Otherwise, you can take a train or a bus to Brasov, and then transfer to a regional bus or hail a taxi to Bran.
 This will take about four hours.